Modeling the ferroelectric phase transition in barium titanate with DFT accuracy and converged sampling: Conclusions

 We find that the transition from the cubic to tetragonal phase occurs at a temperature of 254~K in our simulations.
 This value compares much more favourably with the experimental value of 393~K than the value of 182~K that was obtained in previous, similar calculations \cite{gigli_thermodynamics_2022}.
 Part of the discrepancy can be attributed to the less accurate DFT functional that was used in the previous work.
 However, the main source of error comes from very large finite-size effects, that only converge when the simulation box is larger than $12 \times 12 \times 12$ unit cells.
 Running such large simulations is impossible with explicit ab initio MD.

 We argue that there are large system size effects in this material because there are long-range directional correlations between local dipoles in BTO.
-Such correlations have been observed and discussed in other articles \cite{akbarzadeh_atomistic_2004, vanderbilt_first-principles_1998,bencan_atomic_2021}.
-These correlations are also the cause of other strong finite-size effects.
+Such correlations have been observed and discussed in the literature \cite{akbarzadeh_atomistic_2004, vanderbilt_first-principles_1998,bencan_atomic_2021} for models that \prbcorr{rely on empirical Hamiltonian models fitted to DFT energetics.
+This paper shows that, when using an unrestricted ML model that yields thermodynamic properties for BTO that are in quantitative agreement with the electronic-structure method used for training\cite{gigli_thermodynamics_2022}, analogous dipole chains with a large longitudinal correlation length are observed.
+This result corroborates the early findings and provides a quantitative assessment for the impact of the details of the DFT calculations.} \prbcorr{Even though these correlations are usually understood (and modelled) as the consequence of long-range electrostatic interactions, we observe that they also emerge for a ML potential that is restricted, by design, to short-range energetics.
+Investigating the quantitative impact of a model that does not have such limitations (e.g. one based on long-distance equivariants\cite{hugu+23jpcl}) is an interesting future research direction. } It is also important to note that these 1D dipolar chains can also cause other strong finite-size effects.
 For example, as we show in section \ref{sec:final-results} when simulating anisotropic cells, the existence of these correlations breaks the symmetry between the different orientations of the tetragonal structure.

 This study demonstrates how ML models are an enabling technology for studying thermodynamics and functional properties in materials.
 When these methods are used there is no need to compromise on accuracy, or combine electronic-structure calculations with simplified empirical models.
 The work presented in this article, serves as a blueprint to tackle similar problems in condensed matter physics and materials science.